Utica in Herkimer County, New York — The American Northeast (Mid-Atlantic)

 Erected 1912 by The Mohawk Valley Chapter, Daughters of the American Revolution of Ilion.
 (Marker Number 6.)

 Location.
 43° 5.678′ N, 75° 8.498′ W. Marker is in Utica, New York, in Herkimer County.
 Marker is on New York State Route 5 west of Windfall Road, on the right when traveling west.
-Touch for map.
-This historic marker is located along the roadway that runs between Utica and Herkimer, on the north side of the Mohawk River, and just north of the New York State Thruway (Interstate 90).
-The marker is on the north side of the roadway, beside a driveway that leads to both a residence and a topsoil, sand, and gravel contracting
+This historic marker Touch for map.
+Marker is at or near this postal address: 2429 New York Highway 5, Utica NY 13502, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Steuben Memorial (approx. 2.3 miles away); Utica Area (approx. 2.3 miles away); At This Point (approx. 3˝ miles away); New Petersburgh Fort (approx. 4.2 miles away); The Site of Old Fort Schuyler (approx. 4.2 miles away); Bagg's Tavern (approx. 4.2 miles away); The Great Ford of the Mohawk (approx. 4.2 miles away); Utica (approx. 4.2 miles away).
+Heinrich Staring (approx. 2.1 miles away); Henrich Staring (approx. 2.1 miles away); Steuben Memorial (approx. 2.3 miles away); Utica Area (approx. 2.3 miles away); First Baptist (approx. 3.3 miles away); First Baptist Church (approx. 3.3 miles away); At This Point (approx. 3˝ miles away); Potash Factory (approx. 4.1 miles away).
 Touch for a list and map of all markers in Utica.

 Regarding General Herkimer Camped Near This Spot..
 This historical marker is part of a series of historical markers that mark the 40 mile route taken by Gen. Herkimer Aug.
 3-6, 1777 for the relief of Fort Stanwix, that resulted in the Battle of Oriskany.
 Some historians believe that this battle, fought between Herkimer's Patriots with his Oneida allies and St. Leger's Loyalists with their Indian allies, was the turning point of the Revolutionary War.